-Right in front of me began to appear a large ominous creature from the murky ocean depths.
+Right in front of me began to appear a large, ominous creature from the murky ocean depths.
 Its eyes were locked with mine.
 It took me little time to realize I was going to have a very close encounter.
 The question was… Was it friend or foe?
 Okay, so maybe a Loggerhead sea turtle isn’t exactly on the top of the list of the world’s most dangerous animals.
-Anyone who has ever seen a Loggerhead turtle crush to pieces a conch shell with its powerful jaws quickly develops a degree of respect for these leviathans.
+But anyone who has ever seen a Loggerhead sea turtle crush a conch shell to pieces with its powerful jaws quickly develops a degree of respect for these leviathans.

-Thankfully, my training as a professional shark handler kicked into gear… I swam in the opposite direction as quickly as I could!
-Still the Loggerhead turtle continued in my direction.
+Thankfully, my training as a professional shark handler kicked into gear — I swam in the opposite direction as quickly as I could!
+Still the Loggerhead sea turtle continued in my direction.
 Inch by inch it approached again.
 This time I stood my

 ground water!
-The beautiful little Loggerhead turtle began to circle around me.
-She seemed keened on getting to know me (must be my animal attraction!).
+The inquisitive Loggerhead sea turtle began to circle around me.
+She seemed keened on getting to know me (must be my animal attraction).
 Around and around she went.
-The urge was too much for me — I reached out and gave her a light scratch on the shell.
+The urge was too much for me.
+I reached out and gave her a light scratch on the shell.

 Under most circumstances the dive guide in me would have been frowning upon such interactions.
-I look upon such encounters as if a complete stranger suddenly came up to me and began to scratch me.
-That would be just a little too weird for me.
+I feel encounters with wildlife should be conducted so you don’t disturb the behavior of the animal.
 And in most instances, sea turtles are quick to leave should such an encounter occur.

-Fifteen minutes had passed and she would not leave.
-Finally she found a patch of sand and settled in.
+Fifteen minutes had passed and she would not leave my side.
+Finally, she found a patch of sand and settled in.
 Tucking her fins under her, she continued to indulge in her odd-looking but extremely talented masseur.
 The whole time I was as giddy as can be to have such a unique encounter.
 Her shell was so shiny by now she would certainly get the part for the Turtle Wax commercial.

 Many times I have seen sea turtles partake of themselves of a good shell scratching on the edge of the reef as easily as humans do with the corner of a wall.
-But something dawned on me — there’s always that one little spot you can never reach.
-Reaching right behind the Loggerhead turtle’s neck, I began to scratch her shell ever so lightly.
-Like a dog being scratched behind the ear or the leg, I watched in joy as this sweet little Loggerhead turtle fluttered her eyes in delight.
+But something dawned on me.
+There’s always that one little spot you can never reach.
+Reaching right behind the Loggerhead sea turtle’s neck, I began to scratch her shell ever so lightly.
+Like a dog being scratched behind the ear or the leg, I watched in joy as this sweet little Loggerhead sea turtle fluttered her eyes in delight.